-The internal auditors have identified some weaknesses in the internal control and these together with improvement recommendations have been reported to the Audit Committee.
+The internal auditors noted some weaknesses in the controls, and these together with improvement recommendations have been reported to the Audit Committee.
 However, none of the weaknesses have resulted in material losses, contingencies or uncertainties to the Group.

-The fees paid to the internal auditors in respect of the internal audit functions of the Group for the financial year amounted to RM15,706.
+The fees paid to the internal auditors in respect of the internal audit functions of the Group for the financial year amounted to RM15,674.